kovzol/GeoThms2ggb/README.md

 # Disclaimer #

 The script is in a very early stage.
-It can convert some [GCLC](http://poincare.matf.bg.ac.rs/~janicic/gclc/) code already, but not all statements are implemented.
-The GCLC conversion will need a more sophisticated way.
+It can convert some [GCLC](http://poincare.matf.bg.ac.rs/~janicic/gclc/) code already, but not all statements are yet implemented.